ethlo/cloud-gateway/README.md

 ## Logging

-One of the strong points of this project is the logging and ability to viev and analyze traffic.
+One of the strong points of this project is the logging and ability to view and analyze traffic.
 Below is a quick guide to configuring logging.

 ### Logging providers